cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

     }
     ```

-Keep reading and we will compare why the Coinbase Developer Platform SDK makes these process much easier.
+Keep reading and we will compare why the CDP SDK makes this process much easier.

 ### With CDP SDK